MariaDB/server/CODING_STANDARDS.md

 # Coding Standards

 This is a working document outlining the coding standard for the general MariaDB codebase.
+The document can be found in the 11.0 and newer trees in the root directory as "CODING_STANDARDS.md"

 It does not cover the coding standards for individual plugins, these should have their own coding standards documentation.

 ## Using Git with the MariaDB codebase